Welcome to Lapeer Land Conservancy

 volunteers working together to mulch in and around the Wildflower garden and a scrumptious potluck lunch followed by our annual meeting.
 Welcome New Members!
 Special thanks to everyone for their support to the Sutherland Nature Center.

 Lapeer Land Conservancy meetings are held bi-monthly.
-Join us at our next meeting on September 17, 2014 at 4:30 pm in the Willows Center located on the Chatfield School Campus.
+Join us at our next meeting on November 19, 2014 at 4:30 pm in the Willows Center located on the Chatfield School Campus.
+Jonathan Jarosz, Executive Director of Heart of the Lakes will be our speaker.

 Visit the Calendar of Events for more meeting dates.